laramaleyeff1/ss_teh_binary/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains the supporting R code for “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials”.
-Specifically, it includes R code for trial planning (code_for_trial_planning) mentioned in Section 5.1 and Web Appendix F.2, sample code for analysis of a trial (sample_analysis), and the R code and results from the presented simulation study (simulation_study).
+This project contains the supporting R code for “Sample size requirements for testing treatment effect heterogeneity in cluster randomized trials with binary outcomes”.

     .
-    ├── helper.R
-    ├── helper_boots.R
     ├── numerical_illustrations
     ├── sample_size
     ├── sims
+    ├── helper.R
+    ├── helper_boots.R
     └── README.md